Can Insurance Companies Be Held Liable for Delaying an Injury Claim?

 - Misinterpreting or misrepresenting the terms of the policy

 - Wrongfully denying your claim

 In these situations, you may be the victim of insurance bad faith in Arizona.
 This will give you the right to file a lawsuit against the insurance company.
 A bad-faith insurance lawsuit seeks to hold the insurance company civilly liable for failing to properly handle a claim.
 You may be entitled to financial compensation from the insurance company to penalize it for bad faith, in addition to an adequate amount for your original claim.
 If, on the other hand, the insurance company can prove that it had a valid and lawful reason for the delay, it may not be liable.

 When to Contact an Insurance Bad Faith Attorney

 Your injury claim may be delayed at the insurance level for a variety of reasons, both valid and invalid.
 The best way to speed up the claims process is by hiring an attorney to help you with the paperwork from the very beginning.
-Your attorney can help you avoid making mistakes that can delay the processing of your claim.
+Your bad faith insurance attorney in Arizona can help you avoid making mistakes that can delay the processing of your claim.
 If the insurance company treats you unfairly and unlawfully delays your claim, your attorney can help you go up against the insurer in a bad-faith lawsuit.